Newms34/madblurbs/README.md

 - The first (and most complicated) is Words.
 Here, you pick a general category, and then the specific subtype.
 For example, let's say you want a sentence identical to the following, grammatically: `The dog barks`.
 You'd pick Verb, and then 3rd sg.
 Present for the verb type.

 - The second is Fragments.
 These are basically equivalent to the words between the blanks in regular Mad-libs.
 To use the example from above, let's say you want to make sure your sentence always starts with the word "the".
-You'd write 'the' as a fragment
+You'd write 'the' as a fragment.

 - The final category is Punctuation.
 Pretty self-explanatory: if you need punctuation, go ahead and add it.